 Fight for Sight is pleased to announce a Clinical Research Training Fellowship jointly funded by Fight for Sight and the Medical Research Council (MRC).

 Applications are being invited for the Fellowship which offers scientific training opportunities to a clinician wishing to pursue research to prevent sight loss and treat eye disease.

 Three-year funding is available for clinically qualified, active professionals to undertake specialised or further research training.
 The scheme will support a dual clinical-research training career path by allowing Fellows to spend up to 20% of their time on NHS sessions.

 The Fellowship is awarded at the clinical pre-doctoral or entry level (although medically qualified applicants who obtained their PhD some time ago may also exceptionally be considered).
 Fellows are required to register for a research degree, normally a PhD, based on the research undertaken during the Fellowship.
 Nurses and allied health professionals (including optometrists and orthoptists) are also eligible to apply but must have completed their professional training and hold a Masters degree or equivalent postgraduate research-oriented qualification.

 The scheme is administered by the MRC, application details can be found on the MRC website.

 Important information for applicants can be found in the following document

 These joint Clinical Training Research Fellowships are subject to Fight for Sight's Intellectual Property Rights policy and additional Terms and Conditions.

-This call is now closed.
+This call is now open.
 The next call opens on Friday 27 July 2018.
 Applications will close at 4pm on Thursday 6 September 2018.
 Shortlisting for interviews will take place in February 2019.

 For more information on deadlines, visit here and ensure the Funding Opportunity type is 'Fellowships'.